|For support: call extension 5-Help (212-305-4357) or email us

 - Viruses can "spoof" or mimic an email address so it appears to be coming from someone you know.

-Be especially wary of any messages that have nonspecific text, grammar, spelling and editing errors.
+- Be especially wary of any messages that have nonspecific text, grammar, spelling and editing errors.

 - Messages with vague subjects such as "Here's that file you requested" should not be trusted.